The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 To help make insurance shopping seamless, we gathered average rates from American Family and Nationwide.
 The below cover myriad rating factors, including credit score, driving behavior, and age.
 Take a look at these rates and find the right policy for you.

 If you have extremely bad credit, Nationwide could be preferable to Nationwide.
 On average, Nationwide offers better prices than American Family for drivers with credit scores of 579 or less.
 Those with outstanding credit — a score of 800-plus — should lean toward View average insurance rates by credit score for American Family and Nationwide below.

 |Credit level||Nationwide avg. annual premium||American Family avg. annual premium|

 |Very Good (740-799)||$1,109||$1,009|

-If you have an at-fault accident, speeding violation, reckless driving violation, or DUI offense in your recent history, American Family could be a better choice than Nationwide.
-Every car insurance company prices its policies differently, so it's worth comparing quotes to find out which insurer is best for you.
+If you are saddled with an at-fault accident, speeding ticket, reckless driving citation, or DUI on your résumé, American Family could be a better choice than Nationwide.
+Every insurer prices its policies differently, so don't be afraid to shop around to understand which insurer is best for you.

 |At-fault accident (damage < $1,000)||$1,836||$1,763|

 Car insurance companies use age to estimate risk, pricing premiums accordingly.
 Insurance is commonly most expensive for teens — because of their inexperience — and relatively affordable for middle-aged drivers.
 Since each insurance company rates ages differently, it's smart to shop around and find the perfect policy for you.

 As a general rule, teen drivers should choose Nationwide instead of American Family: Nationwide offers average yearly savings of $186, compared to American Family.